 - Your blood stem cells will never be stored, they last for around 72 hours and are delivered straight to the person in need by a special courier.

-- 90% of people donate blood stem cells via a method that is often described by donors as a bit like giving blood.
+- 90% of people donate blood stem cells via a method that is similar to giving blood.

 - You will stay on the register until your 61st birthday!

-- Around 25,000 people are diagnosed with a blood cancer every year (that’s one person every 20 minutes!)
+- Over 25,000 people in the UK are diagnosed with a blood cancer every year (that’s one person every 20 minutes!)